muhanzhang/DGCNN/README.md

     Compute_PK_kernels.m

 to compute the kernel matrices of PK (since the PK software uses a different graph format).
-We also provide the precomputed kernel matrices [\[Kernel matrices\]](https://drive.google.com/open?id=1TneR7RJtRioFcceiIaP6njeKppVbeFFC).
+We also provide the precomputed kernel matrices for downloading in case you don't want to compute them by yourselves (some of them take really long time). [\[Kernel matrices\]](https://drive.google.com/open?id=1TneR7RJtRioFcceiIaP6njeKppVbeFFC).

+To run graph kernels, run:

+    compare.m

-To run graph kernels, run: compare.m in MATLAB, then the accuracy results of all graph kernels will be reported.
-At the same time, a fixed data shuffling order will be generated and saved in "data/shuffle" for each dataset (thus their train/val/test splits are fixed), for a fair comparison with DGCNN.
+in MATLAB, then the accuracy results of all graph kernels will be reported.
+At the same time, a fixed data shuffling order will be generated and saved in "data/shuffle" for each dataset (thus their train/val/test splits are fixed).
 These shuffle orders are already included in this toolbox.
 Change the *rand_start* inside compare.m to generate your own shuffle orders.

 Required libraries
 ------------------